apache/apisix-website/website/docs/general/documentation-guide.md

 ### Directory structure

-The docs are organized as shown below.
+The documents are organized as shown below.
 To create a new page, create a new file in the latest folder of the language you are writing the doc in.

 ```text
 /docs